chef/automate/components/docs-chef-io/content/automate/DR.md

 -   Running two parallel cluster can be expensive.
 -   Data available till last backup performed.
+-   While changeing the DNS from Primary to DR, it might take some time to reflect.

 #### Steps to Setup the Production and DR Cluster